Aircloak/aircloak/cloak/docs/anonymization.md

   - The values are sorted in ascending order.
   - The real median is computed.
-  - The closest value per-user is extracted from above and below the median, from a noisy amount (mean and SD taken from [top_count](https://github.com/Aircloak/aircloak/blob/master/cloak/config/config.exs#L48), in the limits of [group_limits](https://github.com/Aircloak/aircloak/blob/master/cloak/config/config.exs#L44)) of distinct users on each side.
+  - The closest value per-user is extracted from above and below the median, from a noisy amount (min/max values taken from [top_count](https://github.com/Aircloak/aircloak/blob/master/cloak/config/config.exs#L48)) of distinct users on each side.
-  - The final result is the average of the real median and the extracted values from above and below, to which an additional noise component is added which has mean 0 and SD equal to a quarter of the standard deviantions of the values used for the median computation
+  - The final result is the average of the real median and the extracted values from above and below, to which an additional noise component is added which has mean 0 and SD equal to a quarter of the standard deviations of the values used for the median computation
   - In case we don't have enough values available to compute the average, after excluding the outliers at both ends of the sorted list of values, `null` is returned.